-On December 30, 2022, the Company closed another flow-through common share financing (see Note 8) for gross proceeds of \$55,002.
-The flow-through premium associated with this financing was \$27,501.
-As at June 30, 2023, the Company was committed to spend a further \$10,354 in eligible flow-through expenditures by December 31, 2023.
+On December 30, 2022, the Company closed a flow-through common share financing (see Note 8) for gross proceeds of \$55,002.
+The flow-through shares were issued at a premium to the market price in recognition of the tax benefits accruing to subscribers the premium associated with this financing was \$27,501 this premium was removed by the end of December 31, 2023 as the flow-through expenditure commitment had been fulfilled.

-On May 30, 2023, the Company closed another flow-through common share financing (see Note 8) for gross proceeds of \$110,005.
-The flow-through premium associated with this financing was \$nil.
+On May 30, 2023, the Company closed another flow-through common shares financing (see Note 8) for gross proceeds of \$110,005.
+The flow-through shares were issued at a premium to the market price in recognition of the tax benefits accruing to subscribers the premium associated with this financing was \$59,261.